 General policies and regulations are applicable to all uses and activities that occur within all Shoreline Environment Designations.
-The policies and regulations found in this Chapter are intended to be used in conjunction with the more specific use and activity regulations found in the following sections.
+The policies and regulations found in this chapter are intended to be used in conjunction with the more specific use and activity regulations found in the following chapters.
 These policies apply to all uses within the jurisdiction, whether or not a separate shoreline permit is required.
-These policies may be used to condition any required permit, or statement or letter of exemption.
+These policies may be used to condition any required permit, Letter of Exemption, or Statement of Exemption.